zextras/tech-doc/source/_includes/_usage/calendar.rst

 Beside using |new|, a new appointment can be created with a click of the mouse on the desired date and time on the calendar.
 The only difference is in the start (and end) date and time: by using the button, they are set to the current date and time, by clicking the calendar they are taken from the clicked date and time.
+Attendees, whose presence is either mandatory or optional, can be added by writing their e-mail address.

 Additionally, :ref:`mail-tags` can be added to any calendar event.